U.S. Chemical Safety Board

 The U.S. Chemical Safety and Hazard Investigation Board (USCSB), generally referred to as the Chemical Safety Board (CSB), is an independent U.S. federal agency charged with investigating industrial chemical accidents.
 Headquartered in Washington, D.C., the agency's board members are appointed by the president and confirmed by the United States Senate.
 The CSB conducts root cause investigations of chemical accidents at fixed industrial facilities.

-President Donald Trump plans to defund and close the USCSB by 2026.

 History

+The U.S. Chemical Safety Board (CSB) was authorized by the Clean Air Act Amendments of 1990 and became operational in January 1998.
+According to the Senate legislative history, the board’s main role is to investigate chemical accidents, determine their causes, and help prevent similar incidents.
+Congress gave the CSB an independent mandate, specifying that no other agency or executive branch official may direct its activities.